kayqq/face-detector/README.md

 # Face Detector

-An app that helps people communicate with locals and plan pick-up baskbetball games.
+A game that rewards points based on the amount of human faces submitted.
 Utilizes the Face Detection model from [Clarifai API](https://clarifai.com/).

 <br>